First search for nontensorial gravitational waves from known pulsars

-For those few cases in which some orientation information exists (see Table \ref{tab:orientation} in supplementary material), we analyze the data a second time using the triaxial parametrization of tensor modes, Eqs.\ \eqref{eq:a_plus} and \eqref{eq:a_cross}, taking that information into account by marginalizing over ranges of $\cos\iota$ and $\psi$ in agreement with measurement uncertainties.
+For those few cases in which some orientation information exists (see Table \ref{tab:orientation}), we analyze the data a second time using the triaxial parametrization of tensor modes, Eqs.\ \eqref{eq:a_plus} and \eqref{eq:a_cross}, taking that information into account by marginalizing over ranges of $\cos\iota$ and $\psi$ in agreement with measurement uncertainties.
+Following previous work \cite{o1cw}, we only consider orientation constraints obtained from pulsar wind nebulae.
+However, pulsar orientations can also be inferred from other measurements, especially if the object is in a binary (e.g. \cite{Ferdman2013, Rickett2014, Zhu2015}).
+We will consider incorporating such constraints in future searches.